nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_adv.rst

 Using Swift Pair
 ================

-You can use the :option:`CONFIG_CAF_BLE_ADV_SWIFT_PAIR` option to enable the Swift Pair feature.
+You can use the :kconfig:`CONFIG_CAF_BLE_ADV_SWIFT_PAIR` option to enable the Swift Pair feature.
 The feature simplifies pairing the Bluetooth Peripheral with Windows 10 hosts.

 .. note::
-   Make sure to add the Swift Pair data to advertising packets for unbonded device in the configuration file if you enable :option:`CONFIG_CAF_BLE_ADV_SWIFT_PAIR` option.
+   Make sure to add the Swift Pair data to advertising packets for unbonded device in the configuration file if you enable :kconfig:`CONFIG_CAF_BLE_ADV_SWIFT_PAIR` option.
    The Swift Pair data must be added as the last member of ``ad_unbonded`` array.

 Power-down